 7. USE THE ARRIVALS DUTY FREE

-Having read my 8 tips for a family holiday in Iceland on a budget I hope I’ve convinced you that it is perfectly possible to visit this extraordinary country with children and without breaking the bank.
-It’s such a unique and wonderful place that you just have to experience at least once in a lifetime.
+I hope I’ve convinced you that Iceland can be visited with children and on a reasonable budget.
+It’s such a unique and wonderful place that needs to be experienced at least once in a lifetime.

 If you’re planning a trip to Iceland you may be interested to see all the posts I’ve written about this amazing country.
 Have you been or is it on your bucket list?